mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/cicd.md

 ## 1 How Does Mendix Support Continuous Integration & Delivery (CI/CD)? {#support-cicd}

 Continuous integration and continuous delivery (CI/CD) is supported both in the Mendix Developer Portal and via the platform APIs.
-The platform APIs enable [integrating with external tools](#devops-tools) to build a delivery pipeline using products like [Jenkins](https://github.com/mendix/azure-kubernetes-cicd-reference-impl) and [Visual Studio Team Services](https://github.com/mendix/azure-kubernetes-cicd-reference-impl-vsts) coupled with container technologies like Cloud Foundry, Kubernetes, and Docker and quality assurance services like Mendix Application Test Suite (ATS), Mendix Application Quality Monitor (AQM), and Selenium.
+The platform APIs enable [integrating with external tools](devops-overview#devops-tools) to build a delivery pipeline using products like [Jenkins](https://github.com/mendix/azure-kubernetes-cicd-reference-impl) and [Visual Studio Team Services](https://github.com/mendix/azure-kubernetes-cicd-reference-impl-vsts) coupled with container technologies like Cloud Foundry, Kubernetes, and Docker and quality assurance services like Mendix Application Test Suite (ATS), Mendix Application Quality Monitor (AQM), and Selenium.

 The Mendix Platform’s support for CI/CD facilitates the rapid development and deployment of applications, enabling organizations to ship multiple code revisions through test and acceptance and in to production environments daily (if required).
 This reduces risk and cost through automation and standardization, and it enables DevOps and microservices.

-{{% image_container width="700" %}}
+{{% image_container width="600" %}}

 ![](attachments/cicd-overview.png)